 Error handling

 The chat widget includes built-in error handling and logging.
-Common errors will be logged to the console with the prefix [Assembled]
+Common errors will be logged to the console with the prefix [Assembled].
+We recommend monitoring these logs during implementation and testing.

 Best practices